upper waypoint

 The California Races That Could Decide Control of Congress

-In this photo illustration, election voting materials, including official voter information guide, official sample ballot and an official ballot with return envelope mailed to a Southern California resident, ahead of a state primary election, photographed May 5, 2026 in Los Angeles, California.
+Election voting materials, including official voter information guide, sample ballot and an official ballot with return envelope mailed to a Southern California resident, ahead of a state primary election, photographed May 5, 2026, in Los Angeles, California.
 (Jay L Clendenin/Getty Images)

 California will once again play a big role in determining which party controls the U.S. Congress next year.
 That’s in part because of the mid-decade redistricting battle that President Trump set off last summer, but it’s also tied to a recent Supreme Court ruling that has prompted several Southern states to redraw their maps even after some voters have cast their ballots.